-Oh how we love coffee desserts, and this Espresso Layer Cake with it's moist and flavorful layers filled with espresso whipped cream is sure to become a new favorite!
+Oh how we love coffee flavored cakes, and this Espresso Cake with its moist and flavorful layers filled with espresso whipped cream is sure to become a new favorite!

 You can find the full, printable espresso cake recipe further down in this post but here is a quick rundown of our steps!